Onther-Tech/economics/Tokamaklayer2.md

-# How to solve fee token dilemma in Tokamak Network
+# How to unravel fee token dilemma in layer 2

 *Special thanks to Kevin.J, Darren.K, Nomad.I, Jake.J, Suah.K, Praveen.S, and Jamie for the productive feedback on the posting.*
 <br/>